-These Fudgy Samoa Girl Scout Vegan Brownies with Coconut Caramel are the perfect brownies that can be made gluten free for Passover, Easter, Mother’s Day and more!
+These Fudgy Samoa Girl Scout Vegan Brownies with Coconut Caramel are the perfect no bake brownies that can be made gluten free for Passover, Easter, Mother’s Day and more!

 Spring is finally here and not only does that mean better weather, but also some of my favourite holidays are all around the bend – Passover, Easter and (MY NEW FAVE), Mother’s Day.
 Basically, all great reasons to eat chocolate.
-This recipe for Samoa Girl Scout Vegan Brownies was actually inspired by my Passover menu because I knew I had to come up with a recipe that would be gluten free or without grains other than Matzo, and also dairy free since we always have a meat-based seder.
+This recipe for Samoa Girl Scout Vegan Brownies was actually inspired by my Passover menu (though I know a lot of people don’t consume almond flour or anything similar during Passover, we aren’t so strict lol).
+But I also wanted a dairy free dessert since we always have a meat-based seder.
 At Passover, coconut macaroons are often a staple, so I wanted to kind of play with that flavour profile and make it…well.. better.
 No offence to macaroon lovers, but they’re dry and boring in my books.
 If I’m going to eat dessert, I want to make it AMAZING.

 Well let me tell you, folks.
 These super FUDGY Samoa Girl Scout Vegan Brownies are freaking…amazing.
-They can be made gluten free or Kosher for Passover, vegan, or not.
+They can be made gluten free and vegan, or not.
 Either way, they’re insanely good.
 I admittedly ate like 5 of them in the course of two days, and I don’t usually even love chocolate desserts.
 THEY’RE THAT GOOD.

 What the heck is a Samoa?